aidadatahub/aidadatahub.github.io/preview/services/index.md

 ## Access
 Our services are provided based on user fees.
 Our customers are user communitites, researchers, innovators, and caregivers of national significance.
 Please contact your [community](#community) for terms, or refer to our [prices](#prices) below.

-Please contact the following for access:
+Please contact the following for enquiries and access:
 * Data sharing: [aida-data@nbis.se](mailto:aida-data@nbis.se)
 * Support: [aida-support@nbis.se](mailto:aida-support@nbis.se)
 * Services: [aida-data-director@nbis.se](mailto:aida-data-director@nbis.se)